History of Duke Blue Devils football: Carl Franks era (1999–2003)

 On December 1, 1998, his 38th birthday, Carl Franks, offensive coordinator at Florida under former Blue Devils head coach Steve Spurrier, was hired to replace Fred Goldsmith and tasked with turning around the Duke football program.
 A Duke alum, Franks had also served as running backs coach at Duke under Spurrier from 1987 to 1989 and had played running back and tight end for the Blue Devils under Shirley Wilson from 1980 to 1982.
 The hiring was well-received and applauded, as Franks had overseen one of college football's most potent and explosive offenses that helped the Gators win the national championship in 1996, coached a Heisman Trophy winner in Danny Wuerffel and had many players drafted into the NFL.

 Franks led the Blue Devils to a 3–8 record in 1999.
 The Franks era began with losses to East Carolina, Northwestern, Vanderbilt and #1 Florida State.
 The Blue Devils won their first game of the season in their fifth game of the season against Virginia.
-After consecutive losses to #8 Georgia Tech and NC State, Duke went 2–2 in the last four games; beating Maryland, losing to Clemson, beating Wake Forest, and losing to North Carolina.
+After consecutive losses to No. 8 Georgia Tech and NC State, Duke went 2–2 in the last four games; beating Maryland, losing to Clemson, beating Wake Forest, and losing to North Carolina.
 From 2000 to 2001 Duke suffered a 22-game losing streak, with both the 2000 and 2001 seasons being winless 0–11 campaigns, with only four of the 22 losses coming by eight points or fewer.
 During the streak, Franks, when asked what the team's problems were, was quoted as saying "Winning football games has certainly been harder than I anticipated."
 Duke finished 2–10 in 2002.
 The Blue Devils ended their long losing streak spanning two full seasons in the season opener against East Carolina by a score of 23–16.
 Duke then dropped its next three to Louisville, Northwestern, and #5 Florida State before defeating Navy by a score of 43–17.
 It would prove to be Duke's last win of the season, as the Blue Devils lost its last seven to finish the year.
 Duke went 4–8 in 2003. #18 Virginia defeated the Blue Devils in the season opener by a score of 27–0.
 After defeating Western Carolina and Rice the next two weeks, Duke lost its next six games, prompting the athletics administration to dismiss Franks as head coach after losing to Wake Forest.
 Defensive coordinator Ted Roof was appointed interim head coach.
 The Blue Devils' 1999–2001 teams were ranked 7th in a list on the 10 worst college football teams of all time by ESPN's Page 2.
 After going 7–45 in four full seasons and a partial fifth, Franks was fired and replaced by Roof.
 Despite the poor record, Franks was lauded for the academic success of his players, evidenced by his program winning the Academic Achievement Award from the American Football Coaches Association in 2003.